top of page

 First came the photographs.
 A foray down to Fredericksburg on a lovely day gave me at least three different places to dive into.
 I knew well enough not to do this on a Saturday afternoon.
 Even during the lockdown in March and April, people were bound to be out walking their dogs along the tree-lined sidewalks.

-Camera at the ready, I found parking spots (Fredericksburg is notoriously hard to park your car, and you had better beware: the local police might mark your tires and come back to boot that exact tire if you haven't moved in the allotted time frame).
+With my camera at the ready, I found parking spots (Fredericksburg is notoriously hard to park your car, and you had better beware: the local police might mark your tires and come back to boot that exact tire if you haven't moved in the allotted time frame).

 Below are the results.
-Hold the cursor over any Fifteen images for the title.
+Hold the cursor over any fifteen images for the title.
 Click for more information.

 The jump to try my hand at architectural drawing is a change.
 Isn't it nice to "shake it up" sometimes?
 It can be scary, yet refreshing.